jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 ```

-If you attempt to use the trust at this point, the request will be signed by the API Servies Gateway, but the signature can not be confirmed.
-You will received `401 Unauthorized`.
+If you attempt to use the trust at this point, the request will be signed by the API Servies Gateway, but the signature can not be confirmed on the remote BIG-IP.
+Any further attempts to make iControl REST calls to our remote BIG-IP will receive a `401 Unauthorized` response.

 **Step 4.
 Remove the remote BIG-IP from the API Services Gateway device group**